MnFeN/TrN-DebugLogGenerator/README.md

 </div>

 3. Copy all results, and paste into this tool.
 Delete the irrelevant log lines, and adjust the time if needed.
-_e.g._ All `TargetIcon 1B` lines before the casting of Death of the heavens are not related with this mechnism, so only the later ones are retained.
+_e.g._ All `TargetIcon 1B` lines before the casting of Death of the heavens are not related with this mechnism, and only the later ones are retained.
 So below are all log lines I need for testing my triggers:
     ```
     [20:20:40.985] StartsCasting 14:40009EBA:King Thordan:6B92:Death of the Heavens:...
     [20:21:10.039] TargetIcon 1B:106A2F62:Player Name:0000:C025:019F:0000:0000:0000